Best 4K Streaming Media Devices of 2026, Tested by Experts

 Google TV/Android Streaming Players

 The revamped Google Chromecast, now called Chromecast with Google TV, is a 4K model that supports the HDR10, HDR10+, and Dolby Vision HDR formats.
 It works on the older WiFi 5 wireless standard.
 This model comes with a voice remote that has a dedicated button for Google Assistant, the company’s voice-powered digital assistant.
-Earlier versions lacked a remote control, so you had to use a smartphone or tablet to control the player.
+Earlier versions lacked a remote control, so users had to rely on a smartphone or tablet to control the player.
 Note, however, that Google is replacing all its Chromecast players with a brand new, pricier Google TV Streamer (4K) model (see below).

 Best for: Those who already own Google and Matter smart home devices and who want a fast, responsive streaming player.

 The Nvidia Shield TV and the pricier Nvidia Shield TV Pro, $199, both have the same fast processor and artificial intelligence upscaling that will convert lower-resolution content to 4K, plus support for Dolby Vision HDR and Dolby Atmos and DTS:X immersive sound.
 Both systems’ smarts are based on the Android TV platform.
 There’s built-in support for the voice-powered Google Assistant, and they will work with Amazon Alexa devices.
-The Shield has a remote-finder button on the unit, a feature available only via the Shield TV app with the Pro model.
+The Shield features a remote-finder button on the unit, a function available only with the Pro model via the Shield TV app.
+Apart from price, the main differences between the models are related to memory and storage.

 Best for: Gamers who also want a solid streaming player with a decent number of features and support for several digital voice assistants, but at a price lower than the Shield TV Pro model.